daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 |6	|Object	|(232, 98, 60)|

 This unified structure enabled cross-dataset training, robust model generalization, and consistent performance evaluation across diverse environments, such as urban landscapes, forest regions, and disaster-prone areas.
-Here’s a rewritten version of the Data Augmentation section tailored for your documentation, along with an explanation of the differences between the three code blocks:

 ---
 ### Data Augmentation